 I wouldn't call myself a pudding connoisseur.
-My experience with pudding falls somewhere in between Jello and Magic Moments.
-I know what I like, chocolate before caramel then vanilla, this is to be true.
-There have been a few times where I've left the house in a panicked flurry only to realize that I'd forgotten a spoon.
+My experience with pudding falls somewhere in between Jello Pudding Snacks and Magic Moments.
+I know what I like, chocolate before caramel and then vanilla.
+When I was a kid, there were a few times that I left the house in a panicked flurry with my pudding in one hand only to realize that I'd forgotten a spoon.
 It was on those days where I sucked up my pride, swallowed my proper British roots, and ate my pudding with my finger.
 In the corner.
 So no one could see.

 makes 3 1/2 cups, 6 servings